 Q: Who do I call if I experience a power outage or other utility-related emergency or issue?

 A: Call (707) 431-7000 or (855) 755-6586.
 You will be asked to enter your account’s phone number including the area code.
 Select the appropriate reason for your call and a live representative will assist you with your problem.

 Q: How is the City preparing for the increasing threat of wildfires?

-A: The City has and continues to implement best practices such as constant patrolling of electric lines as well as annual inspections; installing new equipment, line clearance tree trimming, and is actively developing a long-term wildfire mitigation plan for our electric utility.
-Recently the City completed system hardening work along North Fitch Mountain Road.
-This work strengthen the poles and wires while also moving conductors further away from trees.
+A: The City has and continues to implement best practices such as constant patrolling of electric lines, annual inspections, installing new equipment, and line clearance tree trimming.
+For example, the City completed system hardening work along North Fitch Mountain Road.
+This work strengthened the poles and wires while also moving conductors further away from trees.
 View the Wildfire Mitigation Plan for more information.

 Q: Will the City turn off electric power should a fire or a high-wind event occur in Healdsburg?